 How Do You Know if Your AC Needs Freon?

 Summers in Maryland can really bring the heat.
 Your air conditioner works overtime to keep your household feeling comfortable all season long.
-If your AC unit isn’t cooling your home as well as it used to, it could be because of a blocked or dirty condenser coil or an issue with your freon.
+If your AC unit isn’t cooling your home as well as it used to, it could be because of a blocked or dirty condenser coil or an issue with your Freon.
 Freon leaks require immediate attention.
-GAC Services offers you 24/7 emergency services to inspect your AC when it no longer functions as it should.
-Read on to learn how to spot the signs of low freon and what to do.
+GAC Services offers 24/7 emergency services to inspect your AC when it no longer functions as it should.
+Read on to learn how to spot the signs of low Freon and what to do.

 Signs That Your AC May Need More Freon

 Freon leaks are not common, but they happen.
-Knowing how to recognize the signs of low freon in your AC can protect your household, the environment, and your entire AC system from damages.
-Signs that your AC may need more freon include:
+Knowing how to recognize the signs of low Freon in your AC can protect your household, the environment, and your entire AC system from damages.
+Signs that your AC may need more Freon include:

-- Vent air isn’t cold.
+- Your vent air isn’t cold.

 - Ice has accumulated on your refrigerant line.

-- The air conditioner is running constantly, but not cooling.
+- The air conditioner is constantly running but not cooling.

 - Your vent is emitting a bad odor.